xtatixone/.github/deploy/agreements.md

 Subject to the terms of this Agreement, We grant You a limited, non-exclusive, non-transferable license to:

-- Download and use the Preview Package of Alchira free of charge during the preview period.
+- Download and use the Preview Package of Alchira free of charge.
-- Integrate Alchira into your development tools and build processes solely for evaluation and testing.
+- Integrate Alchira into your frontend development workflow and build processes.

 Any attempt to bypass or extend the preview period restrictions without authorization is prohibited and constitutes a violation of this Agreement.